Chemical Reactions and Equations | Class 10 CBSE | Web Notes | Part 1 | Chemical Equations

-The substances that undergo chemical change are called reactants.
-The new substance formed is called product.
+• The substances that undergo chemical change are called reactants, and the new substances formed are called products.

-• Burning of a clean magnesium ribbon with a dazzling white flame to form white powder (magnesium oxide).
-It is due to the reaction of magnesium with oxygen in air.
+• Burning of a clean magnesium ribbon with a dazzling white flame to form a white powder, magnesium oxide.
+This is due to the reaction of magnesium with oxygen in the air.

-• Take lead nitrate solution in a test tube.
-Add potassium iodide solution.
+• Take lead nitrate solution in a test tube and add potassium iodide solution.
 A yellow precipitate of lead iodide appears at the bottom.

-• Take few zinc granules in a conical flask or test tube.
+• Take a few zinc granules in a conical flask or test tube.
 Add dilute HCl or H2SO4.
-Bubbles are observed around zinc granules due to release of hydrogen.
-Conical flask becomes hot.
+Bubbles are observed around the zinc granules due to the release of hydrogen, and the conical flask becomes hot.

 The following observations helps to determine whether a chemical reaction has taken place.